 What history is in your neighborhood?
 The Historic District Commission has produced a brochure illustrating a snapshot of Fayetteville's historic and significant architecture spanning a variety of styles from 1840 with the Evergreen Cemetery to 1968 with the SWEPCO building.

-For more information contact Andrew Garner in the Planning Division via email or 479-575-8262.
+For more information, contact Mary McGetrick in the Long Range Planning Division via email or 479-575-8262.